Where are wills kept?

-Until the middle of the 19th century, the proving of wills or the granting of administrations came within the jurisdiction of the Church.
+Until the middle of the 19th century, the process of handling probate through proving wills or granting administrations came from church courts such as the Prerogative Court of Canterbury.

 But from 12 January 1858 a civil Court of Probate for England and Wales was established, with the Principal Registry in London and numerous other district registries.